 How to Provide UV Light Safely?

-UV light offers many benefits, but excessive exposure can harm plants.
+uv lamp plants offers many benefits, but excessive exposure can harm plants.

 Just as human skin gets sunburned from too much sunlight, plant leaves and stems can get scorched by strong UV rays.